ellmetha/django-machina/docs/customization/recipes/using_another_markup_language.rst

 Django-machina uses Markdown as the default syntax for forum messages, which is provided by the use of a built-in widget using the
-`SimpleMDE Markdown editor <https://github.com/NextStepWebs/simplemde-markdown-editor>`_.
+`EasyMDE Markdown editor <https://github.com/Ionaru/easy-markdown-editor>`_.
 But you can easily change this in your settings.
 We will see how to do this.

 It should be noted that django-machina relies on specific model fields to store forum messages.
 These fields contribute two columns to the model where they are used: the first one is used to store